Creating customer value with Lean Thinking

 Manufacturers need to develop an understanding of what value(s) their customers place upon products and services.
 It is this value that will determine how much money customers are prepared to pay.
 This principle leads to a top-down target costing which focuses on what customers are willing to pay for specific products and services.

-So manufacturers can cost their products and service appropriately, eliminate waste and cut cost from their processes to achieve greater profits.
+This allows manufacturers to cost their products and services appropriately, eliminate waste and cut costs from their processes to achieve greater profits.

 2. Value Stream